So how much is termite treatment? It depends…

 Termite Treatment Costs

-For most of the cases, home owners select chemical treatment using Termidor.
-It is less expensive compared to bait system and the cost of termite treatment can range from $500 - $3,000 in average.
-If you are going with Termidor, the length of effected house perimeter will be used to determine the price.
-For example, when I had Termidor around my house, I paid only $400 because two sides of my house were connected to neighbor's house wall.
-If it was a single house, I could've paid around $800.
+For most of the cases, homeowners select chemical treatment using Termidor.
+It is less expensive compared to the bait system and the cost of termite treatment can range from $500 – $3,000 on average.
+If you are going with Termidor, the length of the affected house perimeter will be used to determine the price.
+For example, when I had Termidor around my house, I paid only $400 because two sides of my house were connected to a neighbor’s house wall.
+If it was a single house, I could’ve paid around $800.